 All the works Lladró are prepared of completely handmade form in The City of the China, in Tavernes Blanques (Valencia).
-Each of them is born of the mastery of artists and designers who dedicate its lives to expressing in china the most universal feelings, the deepest emotions.
-One of the most valued motives and diferenciadores of its pieces there are the flowers.
+Each of them is born of the mastery of artists and designers who dedicate their lives to expressing in china the most universal feelings, the deepest emotions.
+One of the most valued motives and diferenciadores of their pieces there are the flowers.

 Today Lladró exports its creations to more than 120 countries of five continents.

-It is provided with an international network of authorized retailers, in addition to its boutiques own, placed in commercial capitals of the size of New York, London, Moscow, Tokyo, Madrid, Barcelona or Valencia.
+It is provided with an international network of authorized retailers, in addition to own boutiques, placed in commercial capitals of the size of New York, London, Moscow, Tokyo, Madrid, Barcelona or Valencia.